spacemadev/effortless-free-tailwind-css-template/README.md

 # Effortless – Free Tailwind CSS Website Template

-## If you like this template, please give a ⭐ to this repository, and don't forget to share it with your friends and colleagues!
+## If you like this template, please give a ⭐ to this repository!

 Effortless is your go-to solution for crafting a sleek and modern landing page with minimal effort.
 Designed with the latest web design trends and best practices in mind, Effortless provides a seamless user experience with its intuitive layout and responsive design.